By Larry Kreider

 Carl’s story has been amazing to watch.
 Various church leaders throughout our nation and the world have looked to Carl as their spiritual father.
 He served on our Apostolic Council, which oversaw leaders of more than fifty small-group based churches scattered across four continents.
 A leader in the body of Christ from another part of the U.S. told me, “I have been looking for a spiritual father all of my Christian life, and God has answered my prayers.
 Carl has become a father to me.”

 Carl worked in a feed mill when the Lord called him to learn how to be a spiritual father.
 The Lord used Carl’s service as a small group leader to prepare him for future service in His Kingdom.
 Carl did not aspire to pastor a church, much less to pastor other pastors.
 He just loved Jesus and wanted to be supportive in the local church.
 God had other plans.

 God is Calling You!

 Years ago, I was a chicken farmer when the Lord called my wife, LaVerne, and me to serve as spiritual parents to new believers.
 He was training us in the basics of spiritual fathering and mothering.

 Our God is no respecter of persons.
-Some of us are high-school students, others run corporations, work in law firms or in retail.
+Some of us are high-school students, others run corporations, work in law firms or in do retail sales.
 The call is the same.
 He is calling you and me to become spiritual parents.
-And he is training us today in His boot camp, the small group.
+And He is training us today in His boot camp, the small group.